sseraj/exawind-benchmarks/nalu-wind/2D_airfoil_Transition/DU00-W-212/README.md

 In this simulation, each case took approximately 30 minutes to 10,000 iterations, using 4 Picard iterations per time step, on 26 cores of NREL's Kestrel HPC cluster.
 It should be noted that the number of cores per case was not determined by Nalu-Wind’s scalability on Kestrel, but simply to accommodate 4 cases on a single node of Kestrel.
 For more details, refer to the Nalu-Wind log files in the run directory.

-## Run Directory Contents

-The run directory contains the below files for two angles of attack, 0° and 5°

- - Nalu-Wind input yaml file
- - Nalu-Wind output log & force file
- - post-processing script for the force files
-    - python postpro.py

 [^1]: https://zenodo.org/records/439827